pezcore/sorzun/docs/source/api/modules.rst

 API Reference Documentation
 ===========================

-Welcome to the API reference documentation for :mod:`obsidian`
+Welcome to the API reference documentation for :mod:`sorzun`

 .. toctree::
    :maxdepth: 4

-   obsidian
+   sorzun